 The Company has established an Audit and Risk Committee whose role and operations are documented in a Charter which is approved by the Board.
 This Charter is available at www.netcommwireless.com/investors/corporate-governance/audit-and-risk-management-committee-charter.

 The Committee’s Charter provides that a minimum of 3 members of the Audit and Risk Committee must be non-executive independent Directors and that the Chair will be the person appointed as Chairman by the Board.
-Members of the Committee at the date of this report are Mr S Black AM (Chair), Mr J Milne and Mr K Boundy, all of whom are non-executive independent Directors of the Company.
+Members of the Committee at the date of this report are Mr S Black AM (Chair), Mr J Milne, Mr K Boundy and Mr D Spence, all of whom are non-executive independent Directors of the Company.
 The relevant qualifications and experience of the Committee members can be viewed at www.netcommwireless.com/who-we-are/leadership.

 The purpose of the Committee is to: